-A product of Chicago public schools, Mrs. Obama studied sociology and African-American studies at Princeton University.
-After graduating from Harvard Law School in 1988, she joined the Chicago law firm Sidley & Austin, where she later met the man who would become the love of her life.
+A product of Chicago public schools, Michelle Robinson studied sociology and African-American studies at Princeton University.
+After graduating from Harvard Law School in 1988, she joined the Chicago law firm Sidley & Austin, where she later met Barack Obama, the man who would become the love of her life.

 After a few years, Mrs. Obama decided her true calling was working with people to serve their communities and their neighbors.
 She served as assistant commissioner of planning and development in Chicago's City Hall before becoming the founding executive director of the Chicago chapter of Public Allies, an AmeriCorps program that prepares youth for public service.

 In 1996, Mrs. Obama joined the University of Chicago with a vision of bringing campus and community together.
 As Associate Dean of Student Services, she developed the university's first community service program, and under her leadership as Vice President of Community and External Affairs for the University of Chicago Medical Center, volunteerism skyrocketed.